-Vissa Studios celebrates ethnic hair care and hair fashions.
-It essentially provides information on ethnic hair through web, video, events and other multimedia platforms.
+Vissa Studios celebrates hair care and hair fashions.

-It all began in 2007 in Shauna Faith’s apartment, midday, when her partner Ronnie came up with an idea to have a mobile hair salon and sell hair weaves and front lace wigs online.
+It all began in 2008 in Shauna’s apartment, midday, when her partner Ronnie came up with an idea to have a mobile hair salon that sell hair weaves and front lace wigs online.
 They both adored doing each other’s weaves and were very knowledgeable because of their experience working in salons.
-So, to get things started, they thought a blog would be a cool way to start introducing their ideas online.
-Vissa Studios was the result and hair junkies Shauna and her then partner Ronnie started it all in the summer of ’08 with a blog.
-With limited research online they started it to gain some traffic.
-The numbers soared because the demand was there, so in 2010 Shauna revamped the site and created a community for hair.

 The Name Vissa Studios (pronounced Vihs-sah)

-They initially invented the name Vissa for the salon and to sell the products.
-They thought it sounded cool and wanted an original name for the salon as well as for selling the products.
+Shauna initially invented the name Vissa for the mobile salon.
+She thought it sounded cool and wanted an original name.
 It doesn’t mean anything but us.

 About The Founder

-Shauna Faith is a former hair model and currently a yoga teacher and UX (user experience) consultant for her digital company The Alfam.
-Shauna has been “natural” for more than 10 years and probably has had every hairstyle in the book.
-Yes, every single hairstyle.
-She started Vissa Studios to share her passions of all the hair fashions hair can offer.
+Shauna Graham is a former model/actress currently a multimedia producer and consultant for her digital marketing company The Alfam.
+Shauna has been “natural” for more than 10 years and probably experimented with every hairstyle in the book.
+She started Vissa Studios to share her passion on hair fashions.

 She started her hair journey at 10 years old when she learned everything from braiding to cornrows to wrapping and then some.
 She got her first weave at 12 and got really good at braiding and started braiding people’s names in their hair as a side hustle.
-She eventually landed a job at a shop during her senior year in high school.
+She eventually landed a job at a shop during high school.

 Ashley Hobbs a.k.a La Truly